ESIPFed/science-on-schema.org/decisions/4-dataset-metadata-distributions.md

 ## Decision ##

 1. Link metadata documents to a dataset by using `schema:subjectOf`.
-Or if a schema.org snippet describes the metadata, link to the Dataset is describes using `schema:about`.
+Or if a schema.org snippet describes the metadata, link to the Dataset it describes using `schema:about`.
-2. Describing the encoding format(s) of the metadata file by using the `schema:encodingFormat` with multiple values to specify more detail about any profiles the media type conforms to.
+2. Describe the encoding format(s) of the metadata file by using the `schema:encodingFormat` with multiple values to specify more detail about any profiles the media type conforms to.

 ### 1. Linking Metadata docs to Datasets: Use `schema:subjectOf` or `schema:about` ###